emipa606/Jetpack/README.md

 # Compatibilty Notes
  *** Subject to Conversion ***

-If using the mod https://steamcommunity.com/sharedfiles/filedetails/?id=1561221991]RPG Style inventory then individual jet packs have been supported by the mod to go into a unique slot.
+If using the mod [RPG Style inventory](https://steamcommunity.com/sharedfiles/filedetails/?id=1561221991) then individual jet packs have been supported by the mod to go into a unique slot.
-With the use of the mod https://steamcommunity.com/sharedfiles/filedetails/?id=1620639986]Tactical Charged Gear a TC version of the jump pack is available.
+With the use of the mod [Tactical Charged Gear](https://steamcommunity.com/sharedfiles/filedetails/?id=1620639986) a TC version of the jump pack is available.
-With the use of both TCG and https://steamcommunity.com/sharedfiles/filedetails/?id=1600830185]Medical Supplements mods, Hydrogen Peroxide can be used as a fuel which offers a slight improvement with performance to existing TC JPs as well as a fuel that will last significantly longer.
+With the use of both TCG and [Medical Supplements](https://steamcommunity.com/sharedfiles/filedetails/?id=1600830185) mods, Hydrogen Peroxide can be used as a fuel which offers a slight improvement with performance to existing TC JPs as well as a fuel that will last significantly longer.
 Using Rimefeller will add a refiner to make Kerosene.
 Infused - Using the armour conversion recipes will "NOT" transfer existing infusion properties.
 However, any newly created jet pack armours have the normal potential for infusions themselves.

-**Supports Jet pack items from the following mods:** https://steamcommunity.com/sharedfiles/filedetails/?id=1933848576][JDS] Star Wars Jango and Boba Fett
+**Supports Jet pack items from the following mods:**
+[[JDS] Star Wars Jango and Boba Fett](https://steamcommunity.com/sharedfiles/filedetails/?id=1933848576)

 # Credits: